top of page

 The parries

-The cuts also act as parries.
+The cuts also act as our basic parries.

-The oberhaus, when used to parry an incoming oberhau or mittelahu, can be called 'half shield'.
+• The oberhaus, when used to parry an incoming oberhau or mittelahu, can be called 'half shield'.

 The images in i.33 are stylised and do not always show these parries (or attacks or whatever the images are meant to represent) correctly, so do not try to copy the images exactly.
+Many positions that look like the sword is coming from above or below are probably coming from the side, and some actually do have the sword held low, like in the below image.
+I've had to deduce which is which by considering the ward, the likely attack, which crossing of the swords would defend, etc.

 Counter wards